aminezaouia/DashboardFrameworkPFE/README.md

 In this class you can use the method 'SaveContentState(data)' and you will find your previous data in an attribute named 'StoredData'

 ## Provide a demo for the end user
-I you want to help your clients understand how the dashboard and its widgets work, you can create a video showing a demo, and by adding the ID of the YouTube video in the ### YoutubeID attribute and your clients will now be able to watch it when they need help.
+If you want to help your clients understand how the dashboard and its widgets work, you can create a video showing a demo, and by adding the ID of the YouTube video in the 'YoutubeID' attribute and your clients will now be able to watch it when they need help.

 ## Testing
 Testing is important for big projects.
 So we have good old js combo!